Vegetable curry is a creamy, Indian-inspired one-pot recipe that you can make in 30 minutes with peas and chickpeas for protein.

 Flavor base

-- Olive oil: substitute coconut oil, avocado oil, or another vegetable oil for olive oil.
+- Olive oil: we recommend olive oil or extra virgin olive oil.
+You can substitute coconut oil, avocado oil, or another vegetable oil for olive oil.

-- Onion: you can use white, red, or yellow onion or shallots.
+- Onion: you can use white, red, yellow onion or shallots.

 - Garlic: fresh garlic, grated.
-Substitute with garlic paste.
+Substitute garlic paste.

 - Ginger: fresh ginger, grated.
-Substitute with ginger paste.
+Substitute ginger paste.

 Spices

-- Garam masala (added at the end, right before serving the curry)
+- Garam masala (added at the end, shortly before serving the curry)

-- Sweet potato: substitute potatoes, eggplant, carrots, butternut squash, pumpkin, kabocha squash, or other orange-fleshed squashes.
+- Sweet potato: substitute potatoes, eggplant, carrots, butternut squash, pumpkin, kabocha squash.

-- Peas: substitute chickpeas, snap peas, green beans, or black beans.
+- Peas: substitute snap peas, green beans, or black beans.

 - Spinach: substitute kale, bok choi, or Swiss chard.